Health-Informatics-UoN/TeRSe/README.md

 - Tool Descriptors are fixed to CWL
     - The use case that spawned this implementation (other than learning) was to provide a TRS endpoint for a single (configurable) CWL workflow.
 So at this time to simplify configuration and implementation, this is hardcoded.
 - Most optional response properties are omitted.
-    - This is similar to some mature implementations that choose not to engage with certain optional properties. e.g. Workflowhub.
+    - This is similar to some mature implementations that choose not to engage with certain optional properties. e.g. WorkflowHub.
     - But taken to a minimal extreme.
 - Tool IDs are irrelevant.
     - We only serve one tool, so as long as suitable configuration is provided, that tool will be served for ANY id requested.